aadi1405/gotyourback/README.md

 ## Statement of Purpose (SOP)
 -An essay describing your "purpose" for applying to the particular program at the particular university.
 SOP usually includes personal background, work/project/research experience, extra & co-curriculur, reason for applying to the particular program and university, future goals etc.
 ## Interview / Video Questionnaire
+- Several Universities require video interviews, which can be of the following forms:
+ -- recorded video of you answering a set of questions that is given on spot with a few minutes of prep time -- interview with panel of professosrs/university authority (which may be after/before the first screening of applications) -- other possible video interviews